July 21, 2025 • min read

 - Independence in daily life

-Unfortunately these incidences are rarely connected back to lean mass loss during GLP-1 treatment.
+Unfortunately these incidences are rarely connected back to lean muscle mass loss during GLP-1 treatment.

 GLP-1 lean mass loss doesn’t always show up in claims

 Lean tissue degradation doesn’t have a neat ICD-10 code.
-But its effects ripple across data sets:
+But the effects ripple across data sets:

-- Members who lose weight but develop new MSK pain
+- Members who lose weight but develop new MSK pain₉

-- Increases in fall-related ER visits among previously low-risk members
+- Increases in fall-related ER visits among previously low-risk members⁶

-- Energy decline and functional loss despite weight loss
+- Energy decline and functional loss despite weight loss⁴

-GLP-1s may help with short-term weight loss, but if they erode lean muscle mass, joint health, and patient stability – the dangers of this long-term deterioration will often outweigh the benefits.
+GLP-1s may help with short-term weight loss, but if they erode lean muscle mass, joint health and patient stability, the dangers of this long-term deterioration start to outweigh the benefits.

-Movement is the prescription needed to preserve lean mass
+Movement is the proven path to preserve lean mass

-The only clinically validated strategy to protect lean tissue during pharmacological weight loss is structured, strength-building movement.
+The only clinically validated strategy to protect lean tissue during pharmacological weight loss is structured, strength-building movement.¹⁴

 That means: